peterjmen/Cross_Platform_App/README.md

 npm install
 ```

-Finally create a `.env` file within the `server` directory and add the environment variables listed in the `.env.example` file in the same directory.
+Finally create a `.env` file within the `server` and `client` directorys and add the environment variables listed in the `.env.example` file in the same directorys.

 ### Running the Application